Contemplations

 The Trinity Unveiled

-“. . . baptizing them into the name of the Father and of the Son and of the Holy Spirit.”
-(Matt.
-28:19) The doctrine of the Trinity is a very deeply significant, albeit mysterious, biblical truth.
-How God is both one God and yet three distinctly separate Persons is...
+"…baptizing them into the name of the Father and of the Son and of the Holy Spirit."
+(Matthew 28:19) The doctrine of the Trinity is among the most profound and mysterious truths revealed in Scripture.
+How God is one in essence yet three distinct Persons surpasses the...

 Invest in Forever

-"As a deer pants for flowing streams, so pants my soul for you, O God.
+"As a deer pants for flowing streams, so pants my soul for You, O God.
 My soul thirsts for God, for the living God."
-(Psalm 42:1-2) What do you live for?
-What drives you?
-What do you most often think about in the darkness when you can’t sleep?
-These are the kinds of...
+(Psalm 42:1-2) One of the greatest challenges we face in staying spiritually focused is that we are naturally drawn to the physical world.
+The demands...

 The Eyes of God

-“And there is no creature hidden from His sight, but all things are naked and open to the eyes of Him to whom we must give account.”
-(Hebrews 4:13) Our eyes serve us in many ways, but their most significant function is to keep us aware of our surroundings.
-A great...
+"And there is no creature hidden from His sight, but all things are naked and open to the eyes of Him to whom we must give account."
+(Hebrews 4:13) Our eyes serve many purposes, but their most essential function is to keep us aware of our surroundings.
+Of course, God...

 The Everlasting God

-“Now unto the King eternal, immortal, invisible, the only wise God, be honour and glory for ever and ever.
-Amen.”
-(1 Timothy 1:17) Undoubtedly one of the most profound and meaningful names for God is one He called Himself in a conversation with Moses in Exodus...
+"Now unto the King eternal, immortal, invisible, the only wise God, be honor and glory for ever and ever.
+Amen."
+(1 Timothy 1:17) One of the most profound and insightful names for God is the one He declared to Moses in Exodus 3:14—"I AM"—which helps us realize some of...

 God Our Preserver